-Note: The objective function was numerically maximized using diﬀerential evolution (DE) algorithm in BlackBoxOptim.jl package.
+Note: The objective function was numerically maximized using a diﬀerential evolution (DE) algorithm in BlackBoxOptim.jl package.
 For the DE algorithm, we require setting the domain of parameters and the number of population seeds so that we ﬁx the former to [−10, 10].
-For estimation, 100 runs of 1,000 seeds were performed for all speciﬁcations.
+For estimation, 100 runs of 1000 seeds were performed for all speciﬁcations.
 The numbers in parentheses are the lower and upper bounds of the set of maximizers of the maximum rank estimator.
 Parameters that can take on only a ﬁnite number of values (here 1) converge at an arbitrarily fast rate, then they are super consistent.
 The unit of measure of all variables is normalized to [1e − 6, 1].

 Counterfactual

 In the global container shipping industry, mergers between ﬁrms in the same country involve several concerns from competition policies in multiple countries.
 For example, on June 21, 2017, South Africa’s Competition Commission issued a statement stating that it ”forbade” the integration of the container business by the three shipping lines of NYK, MOL, and KLINE.
 The commission cited concerns about market consolidation by domestic companies and cartel issues involving these companies in the car carrier business.
-The country’s competition court ﬁnally approved the integration on January 17, 2018, but this could impact the planned launch of the integrated container company, Ocean Network Express.
+The country’s competition court ﬁnally approved the integration on January 17, 2018; however, this could impact the planned launch of the integrated container company, Ocean Network Express.
 In another example, Cosco and China Shipping‘s alliance decision in 2015 could face scrutiny from regulators as the market share in some east-west trades is likely to breach the 30% mark if the new entity joins the group.
 Above 30%, alliances must ensure their agreements comply with EU rules outlawing anti-competitive behavior.

 In our counterfactual simulation, given estimated parameters, we simulate the matching outcome under the hypothetical scenario that mergers between ﬁrms in the same country are prohibited.
 Mechanically, ﬁrst, this scenario uses the merger cases of ﬁrms in diﬀerent countries and imposes that the joint production function (4) is changed to